If you do not leave New Zealand before your visa expires

 You are breaking the law if you stay after your visa expires.
 You:

-- cannot work or study, and will have to pay for your health care
+- cannot work or study, and will have no access to health care

 - may not be able to come back to New Zealand again if you are here without a visa for 42 days or longer